 In the financial industry, there are two concepts that form the basis of most transactional activities.
 One is savings and the other is investments.
-There is a huge overlap between the two concepts though, it terms of execution.
+There is a huge difference between the two concepts when it comes to execution.

 Investment in terms of financial context, means any money that is spent today in the hope of financial benefits that may be reaped in a future time frame.
 Any investment is the act of buying or creating assets with an expectation that the same would yield interest earnings or dividend or capital appreciation or any other return that is profitable as compared to the money put in initially.
 Almost all investments are differentiated from other kinds of transactions based on the aim of the money spent.
 Money spent on making investments is primarily with the aim of obtaining some sort of return in a specific period of time.

 A lot of times people confuse savings with investments.
 Savings and investment are different from each other in their approach of utilizing the money involved.
 While saving may be understood as a passive way of accumulating wealth, investment can be seen as a more aggressive way of securing returns.
 Mostly, under savings, customers avail a savings account and stash away cash in that account.
 This cash can be used as and when required by the account holder.

 Investments made in the finance industry can be divided into two distinct types namely, Traditional and Alternative.
 Let us look into each of these types one by one and see what investment categories fall into which type.